MASQ-Project/Node/README.md

   in the config file.

-  If you name the file `config.toml` and put it in either the default data directory or the directory specified by `--data-directory` (see above), the Node will find and employ it automatically.
+  If you name the file `config.toml` and put it in either the default data directory or the directory specified by `--data-directory` (see above), SubstratumNode will find and employ it automatically.
 If it has a different name or location, specify that with `--config-file`.
 If the path you specify is relative, it will be interpreted starting with the active data directory.
 If it's absolute, it will be evaluated without reference to the data directory.
-If you specify a `--config-file` and the Node can't find it, it will abort its startup with an error.
+If you specify a `--config-file` and SubstratumNode can't find it, it will abort its startup with an error.

 * `--consuming-private-key <64-CHARACTER HEX KEY>`